 Chef Nath has a fascinating personal background of being Cambodian-born with Vietnamese, Chinese and Thai heritage.
 Her cooking is uniquely flavorful, bursting with a kaleidoscope of Asian influences.
 Multiple winner of Santa Fe’s annual Souper Bowl fundraising event, and long time professional chef, you may have sampled some of Chef Nath’s dishes most recently at Sweetwater Harvest Kitchen’s popular Thai Nights.

 At a recent dinner where Chef Nath served a sampling of her mouth-watering, multi-course Khmer offerings, I came to realize that the biggest difference between caterer and a private chef is the personal connection.
 Where a caterer would likely prepare food at his / her own facility and come ready to serve it while fading into the background (which is ideal for some events), a Private Chef is part of the dining experience.
-It’s like turning your dining room into the Chef’s Table at a fancy restaurant.
+It’s like turning your dining room into the Chef’s Table at a fancy japanese restaurant.

 If you are interested in wine pairings, local wine expert Matt Slaughter is available to accompany Chef Nath for your dinner.
 Matt brought very unique and expertly paired viniferous delights, including a Malavasia wine from Arizona which was superbly partnered with the soup.
 When not doing private parties, find him at Sweetwater Harvest Kitchen.